HDFGroup/hdf5-tutorial/doc/hdf-tutorial.1.md

 4. Select the hyperslab corrsponding to the batch.
 5. Write the batch to the hyperslab.

 The third step is crucial.
 Without it, the hyperslab selection would be incorrect.
-The hyperslab selection is relative to the current dataset dimension, not the original dataset dimension.
+The hyperslab selection is relative to the updated dataset dimension, not the original dataset dimension.
 The original dataset dimension is the dimension after the previous batch.
 The dataset dimension is updated as a side effect by the `H5Dset_extent` function.

 ### Adding attributes

 As in the previous examples, we add attributes, albeit, this time, to the root group.
+(And no weird typing or shaping this time!)

 https://github.com/HDFGroup/hdf5-tutorial/blob/07eb4b4035aedcec0fcde14f6f673c252f132a9b/hdf-tutorial.1.cpp#L177-L190